Rescue process

 How does the dog react to unfamiliar adults — guests in the home, strangers on walks?

-Why it matters: Wariness is common in Jindos; knowing the intensity and duration helps you prepare guests.
+Why it matters: Wariness is common in Jindos; knowing the intensity and duration helps you prepare guests and plan introductions.

 Has the dog been around children?
 Describe what happened.

-Why it matters: Even friendly dogs can be unpredictable with unpredictable children — know the specifics.
+Why it matters: Even friendly dogs can be unpredictable with unpredictable children — know the specifics before placement in a household with kids.

 How long did it take for the dog to become comfortable with your household?